RobertGardner/teach-exercise-assets/react-design/phase2/index.md

 When you are done with this phase, commit your code to the current branch.

+Note that you might have unused setter functions, which will cause lint errors that keep you from committing.
+There are several ways you can work around this:

+- Comment out the setter function (`const [currentIndex /*, setCurrentIndex */] = useState()`).
+- Disable the lint warning (with `// eslint-disable-next-line @typescript-eslint/no-unused-vars`).
+If you do this, remember to remove the comment once you start using the setter.
+Also note that the easiest way to get this inserted in your code is to click on the lint error in VS Code and then click the light bulb.
+- Commit with the `--no-verify` option.
+If you do this, _don't get used to it_!
+It is a dangerous option that side-steps protections lint provides.

 ## Continue to Phase 3 ➡️

 Your instructor will instruct you as to when you can proceed to [Phase 3](../phase3/).